aimeos/aimeos-docs/src/admin/jqadm/create-subparts.md

 You have access to the item from the main panel and can use its properties to fetch the related items from the storage.
 Use `toArray(true)` to get a simple array of key/value pairs you assign to the view.
 Call `parent::get()` and assign the return value too.
 This will contain the forms of the subparts if there are any (in the future).

 At the end, render the view with `$view->render()` to create the HTML output for the detail view.
 Use `$view->config()` to make the used template configurable.
 The first parameter is the configuration key, the second parameter is the default value if no alternative template path is configured.

+## import()

+Usually, passing the filter parameters to the job controller via the message queue is only done by the main panel.
+Thus, you don't have to implement anything in the subpart.
+Nevertheless, the `import()` method of the subpart will be called if an import is requested if you have special needs and the same parameters are available as in the [import() method of the main panel](implement-panels.md#import).

 ## save()